-It takes an average of 10-12 days from exposure to the first symptom, which is usually fever.
-The measles rash doesn't usually appear until approximately 14 days after exposure, 2-3 days after the fever begins.
+On average, it takes 10-12 days (range 7-21 days) from exposure to the first symptom, which is usually fever.
+The measles rash doesn't usually appear until approximately 14 days after exposure, 3-5 days after the fever begins.